 Conventional and home remedies may take away the sting temporarily.
 However, they ultimately feed the cycle by drying out the skin or attracting sun or dirt that parch skin.
 Think about it.
 Imagine you have been in the sun all day.
 Then, a mosquito bites your arm.
 You itch it.
 Next, you want to rip your arm off!
 Dry skin is intolerant and slow to heal.
 Scratching it exacerbates the problem, creating swelling.
 That secondary condition can be worse than the initial one.
 Without addressing it, the problem is perpetuated.

 Cleaning genitals can be pivotal.
 If a horse is crusty and uncomfortable, its only option is to sit on its tail.
 Some mares need their teats and under the tail wiped every day.
 A clean damp cloth or paper towel is all you need.
 Anything that leaves a residue will attract dirt.
 Many wipes are alcohol-based.
 Both dirt and alcohol are drying.
 If really crusty, soften the guck first.
 Otherwise, pulling it off can hurt, AND THEREFORE TEACH THE HORSE TO KICK.
-I'd use olive oil or Handy Salve.
-Wash it with a moisturizing shampoo.
+I'd use aloe vera or Handy Salve.
+To keep them out of the itching cycle, bathe with Lucky Braids All-In-One Shampoo.
 Then, simply wipe clean with a damp cloth as a daily routine.
 Geldings and stallions need their sheaths cleaned, preferably every month.
 Some don't get as dirty and can get away with having it done twice a year, but monthly is much better.
 Again, if needed, soften the smegma first.
 Sheath cleaners work well.
 The sheath pulls up into two chambers, so be sure you get both clean.
 Rinse very well.
 Otherwise, infection can ensue, leaving the sheath swollen for the rest of the horse's life.
 If your horse resists or you are uncomfortable, sheath cleaning is a good place to spend your money.
 Generally, the process is easy, especially if it is routine.

 Even still, with the best and most attentive care, many horses rub like mad.
 In my experience, dry skin and open pores prime tails for irritation.
 Then, fly spray, detangler, and the sun can burn.
 Itch that, and the problem is quickly out of control.
 To ensure instant and lasting relief for every tail rubber and dog with hot spots, you need to come at the problem from every direction.
 The idea is to minimize irritants as well as: cool, soothe, moisturize and nourish to fortify the skin.